Xalorian0/python-calculator-basic-/README.md

 - Substraction
 - Multiplication
 - Division
-- Used if-else conditions To Built The calculation System
+- Used if-else conditions To Build The calculation System
 - try-except For Error Handling
 ## Level 2 (Intermeditate):
 # Features :
 - While loop for repeated operations
 - Added User choice to continue or exit
 - Added Division protection
-- Used F string to display whole operation eg : ( 1 + 1 = )
+- Used F string to display calculations eg : ( 1 + 1 = )
 - Improved Code overall
 - Used Valuerror for input validation
 ## Level 3 (soon)

 ## How to Run
-- Run the python file
+- Run the calculator using python
-- Enter number and select operation
+- Enter number and select operations

 ## Author
 Xalorian